Enjoy the latest and greatest, Morrowind Rebirth 3.3! Patch notes can be found in the news post "[RELEASE] Morrowind Rebirth 3.3".

 1) Morrowind Rebirth is nothing like MGSO.
 Rebirth is all about enhancing the in-game experience by overhauling cities/landscapes, by fixing bugs and balance issues, and by introducing new creatures, weapons and armor-pieces.
 MGSO as you might have noticed by now, is all about graphics and sound.
 Obviously there are some graphical elements in Rebirth, but these are mainly mesh-replacers, and are aimed to make the in-game models a bit easier on the eyes.

 2) Morrowind Rebirth is not a mod-compilation.
 Yes there are a few mods included in Rebirth, but I wouldn't call that a compilation.
 This mod was made by hand, using assets and resources made by Bethesda and the Morrowind community.

-Morrowind is the third game in the series called the ”Elder Scrolls”.
-You might be familiar with the previous games in the series, such as "Arena" and "Daggerfall", but most certain you're well aware of Morrowind's sequels: "Oblivion" and "Skyrim".
-Morrowind hit the store shelves back in 2002 and became an instant hit among the entire gaming community.
+Morrowind is the third game in the series known as the ” The Elder Scrolls”.
+You might be familiar with the previous games in the series, such as "Arena" and "Daggerfall", but most certainly you're well aware of Morrowind's sequels: "Oblivion" and "Skyrim".
+Morrowind hit the store shelves back in 2002, and became an instant hit among the entire gaming community.
 It was not only embraced due to its stunning graphics of that time but also for the intriguing storyline, the immersive gameworld and its depth.
-Some RPG enthusiasts also regard Morrowind to be one of the best role-playing games of all time, sharing the title with other great games such as ”Baldur's Gate”, ”Neverwinter Nights” and ”Dragon Age:Origins”.
+Some RPG enthusiasts also regard Morrowind to be one of the best role-playing games of all time, sharing the title with other fantastic games such as ”Baldur's Gate II: Shadows of Amn”, ”Neverwinter Nights” and ”Dragon Age:Origins”.

-New events and exciting places to visit
+New encounters and places to visit

 Rebuilt cities with loads of details

-Over 20 new creatures to battle
+More than 20 new creatures to battle

 New weapons, armor and misc items